 What you end up with is an incredibly flavorful Tomato Bisque.
-Its rich flavor and velvety smooth texture will make a tomato soup lover out of anyone.
-And trust me you’ll never reach for that red and white can again!
+Its rich flavor and velvety smooth texture will make a tomato soup lover out of anyone and will soon become a family favorite.
+You’ll never reach for that red and white can again!

 No, you don’t.
 If you don’t mind a few chunks in the soup it’s perfectly acceptable not to strain the bisque.

 No, you don’t.
 I like the way it mellows out the tomato flavor and the added cheese flavor is always a good thing.

 Tomato soup is usually made with either vegetable or chicken stock.
 Tomato bisque is made by adding cream or whole milk.
 The dairy is what makes it thicker and creamier which gives it the defining traits of a bisque.